 Normally several reviewers can evaluate an applicant.
 In phase 1, you can assume that each application is reviewed by a single reviewer.
 The review process starts when the reviewer brings up a student’s review form.
 (To add bells and whistles to your system you can consider multiple reviewers; eventually you have to build this functionality.)

-Given a student number (UID), the system must generate the Review form – the data for the form is taken from the database based on what the applicant has entered.
-In practice, the reviewer also looks at the student folder at the detailed transcript, letters, etc. – in Phase 1, for simplicity and a lower score (2% penalty) on the project, you can assume that they only look at the online review form but are not able to look at the student's application!
+Given a student number (UID), the system must generate the Review form – the data for the form is taken from the database based on what the applicant has entered, e.g., personal information, grades, letters, etc. The reviewer should then be able to specify the review recommendation.

+In phase 2 you will need to support multiple reviewers reviewing each application, but in phase 1 you just need to allow a single reviewer.

 A reviewer completes his or her review by filling out the various fields in the review form, and making a recommendation.
 The recommendation can be one of four options and represents a ranking: (1) reject, (2) borderline (to mean they are not certain), (3) admit without aid, and (4) admit with aid.
 The four numbers 1 through 4 in a sense correspond to a ranking of the applicant.
 If a number of reviewers were to review this applicant, one can calculate an average ranking.
 The reviewer can also add their comments (to make it simple assume that they can write about 40 characters in their comments) and recommend an advisor (again, you can simplify by assuming that this has to be one of the faculty in the department).
 When the review is complete the application is said to have been “reviewed” – but a final decision has NOT been made.